 Visitors to St. Augustine enjoy meandering through the shops downtown, but if you are looking to get some serious shopping done, the outlets are the place to go.
 There are two outlet malls nearby, both near I-95 and SR 16.

-If you are interesting in catching up on the latest blockbusters or in viewing a new documentary film, there are options.
+If you are interested in catching up on the latest blockbusters or in viewing a new documentary film, there are options.

 If you don’t mind getting wet, there is plenty to see and do in a short walk from St. George Street.
 Be sure to pack your umbrella.
 The weather on the First Coast can be wet but that doesn’t have to dampen your fun!